abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 Q: “Non-contention” is a high-falutin’ word.
 What does it mean?

-LPP: We are always trying to find language to encapsulate something.
+A: We are always trying to find language to encapsulate something.
 Contention is based in aversion, a sense of competition, and is generated through a sense of dislike.
 There is a certain ill will there.
 When somebody is contentious, it’s usually fraught with aversion or